Ryan McMahon Player Props: Rockies vs. Athletics

 Ryan McMahon At The Plate

-- McMahon has 93 hits and an OBP of .337 to go with a slugging percentage of .456.
-All three of those stats are best among Colorado hitters this season.

-- Among qualified hitters in MLB action, his batting average ranks 80th, his on-base percentage ranks 58th, and he is 48th in the league in slugging.
+- Among the qualifying hitters, he ranks 77th in batting average, while his on-base percentage ranks 58th and he is 50th in slugging.

-- Looking at the 97 games he has played this season, he's hit a long ball in 15 of them (15.5%), and in 3.9% of his trips to the dish.

-- McMahon has picked up an RBI in 32.0% of his games this season, with more than one RBI in 10.3% of his games.
-He has also driven in three or more runs in five contests.
+- McMahon has driven in a run in 31 games this year (31.6%), including 10 games with more than one RBI (10.2%).
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 44 games this year (45.4%), including multiple runs in seven games.
+- In 45.9% of his games this year, he has scored at least once.
+And he's had seven games with multiple runs (7.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.